uclaml/RayS/README.md

 + `torch_model` is the PyTorch model under GeneralTorchModel warpper; For models using transformed images (exceed the range of [0,1]), simply set `im_mean=[0.5, 0.5, 0.5]` and `im_std=[0.5, 0.5, 0.5]` for instance,
 + `epsilon` is the maximum adversarial perturbation strength.

-To actally run RayS attack, use
+To actually run RayS attack, use

 ```python
 x_adv, queries, adbd, succ = attack(data, label, query_limit)